Relationship of Prince Andrew and Jeffrey Epstein: Allegations and related developments

-In November 2025, the United States House Oversight Committee requested that Andrew testify to help them identify any of Epstein's co-conspirators and enablers, due to "well-documented allegations against you, along with your long-standing friendship with Mr. Epstein".
+In November 2025, the United States House Oversight Committee requested that Andrew testify to help them identify any of Epstein's co-conspirators and enablers, citing "well-documented allegations against you, along with your long-standing friendship with Mr. Epstein".
+He did not respond by the 20 November deadline.
+When asked about Andrew, Prime Minister Keir Starmer told reporters that "as a general principle...anybody who has got relevant information" should provide it to investigators.